rushdsouza/datasciencecoursera/README.md

 # Human Activity Recognition Using Smartphones Dataset

 1. Download the zip file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-2. Unzip and extract zip file to the working directory.
+2. Unzip and extract zip file to the RStudio working directory.
 3. Save the contents of https://github.com/rushdsouza/datasciencecoursera/blob/master/run_analysis.R in a file called run_analysis.R in your current working directory.
-4. Run run_analysis.R from RStudio
+4. Run run_analysis.R from RStudio using source('~/run_analysis.R') at the command prompt.
 5. TidatData.txt(tidy data set) is generated in your working directory.